 What Is a Portable Compressed Air Tank?

 A compressed air tank, or "carry tank," is a handy workshop or garage tool that allows you to store compressed air in a portable, easy-to-use unit.
 You fill up the tank with compressed air, using any type of air compressor, then carry the tank to wherever you need it.
 Compressed air tanks are most commonly used for filling up tires—on cars, bicycles, trailers, ATVs, etc.—but they're also useful for applications using a blow-off tip.
 The tanks typically are too small for operating air tools for more than a few quick operations.

 Its relatively light weight and large size make a portable compressed air tank more useful in the field than a portable air compressor in many situations.
 For example, if you need compressed air in any remote location where there's no electricity to run a compressor, you can fill up an air tank at home (or at a gas station or hardware store on your way out) and carry it into the field.
-The compressed air tank is much lighter than an air compressor with a similarly sized tank, and it's much bigger than the tanks on highly portable compressors, like pancake compressors.Continue to 2 of 3 below.
+The compressed air tank is much lighter than an air compressor with a similarly sized tank, and it's much bigger than the tanks on highly portable compressors, such as pancake compressors.Continue to 2 of 3 below.

 02 of 03